-On the Huascaran and Ancohuma expeditions the nighttime temperatures at high camp (19,600' and 19,000' respectively) typically range from 0 - 10° F, often accompanied by a strong wind, especially on Huascaran.
+On the Toqllaraju/Chopikalki expedition, the nighttime temperatures at high camp typically range from $0 - 10^{\circ}$ F, often accompanied by a strong wind.
 Daytime highs on summit day usually are in the teens or 20's, although if the wind is not blowing (rare) the intense sun can make it seem much warmer.
-The lowest temperatures on the Alpamayo expedition are usually about 5 - 10° warmer than those encountered on Huascaran, and for this reason there are a couple of items required or recommended for Huascaran which are not needed for Alpamayo.
-These differences are noted in the list below.

-Our base of operations for the Huascaran expedition, the town of Huaraz at about 9,500', enjoys pleasant temperatures with lows in the 50's and highs in the 70's.
-For Ancohuma, with an approach that begins above the level of the Bolivian Altiplano at over 14,000', temperatures are cooler with night time lows near freezing and highs in the 50's.
+Our base of operations, the town of Huaraz at about 9,500', enjoys pleasant temperatures with lows in the 50's and highs in the 70's.
 Rain or snow is not uncommon during the approaches or climbs and you should be well prepared for it.